Power Manager lets you automate sophisticated tasks and improve your Mac's power management.

 How is Power Manager different?

-Power Manager is unlike any other energy saving, scheduling, or automation tool included with Mac OS X. Power Manager augments Mac OS X, it does not seek to replace it.
+Power Manager is unlike any other energy saving, scheduling, or automation tool included with macOS.
+Power Manager augments macOS, it does not seek to replace it.

-Designed to span and bring together the user's graphical view and the hidden system level of Mac OS X, Power Manager offers an easy to use visual interface.
+Designed to span and bring together the user's graphical view and the hidden system level of macOS, Power Manager offers an easy to use visual interface.
 That interface provides control over Power Manager's scheduling engine; an engine designed specifically for the Mac.

 Power Manager works even if no-one is logged in.